Trump advisers are scrambling to sell the idea that a recession isn’t going to happen

 “Well, I plead guilty to that late 2007 forecast,“ Kudlow said.

-Liberal critics argue that Kudlow has a notoriously poor record as an economic prognosticator, and that he tends to focus on questions of abolishing taxes at the expense of most other things in his analyses.
-The adviser promoted this view on Fox News Sunday, claiming the White House is “looking at” a middle class tax cut, as he brushed aside a question about negative impacts of Trump’s economic policy by praising supply-side economics.
+Critics argue that Kudlow has a notoriously poor record as an economic prognosticator, and that he tends to focus on questions of abolishing taxes at the expense of most other things in his analyses.
+The adviser promoted this view on Fox News Sunday, claiming the White House is “looking at” a middle-class tax cut, as he brushed aside a question about negative impacts of Trump’s economic policy by praising supply-side economics.

-Navarro also made the case for a strong economy on ABC’s This Week, CNN’s State of the Union, and CBS’ Face the Nation.
+Navarro also made the case for a strong economy on ABC’s This Week, CNN’s State of the Union, and CBS’s Face the Nation.

 “Before I came to the White House, I spent a better part of 20 years forecasting the business cycle and stock market trends, and what I can tell you with certainty is that we’re going to have a strong economy through 2020 and beyond with a bull market,“ Navarro told Martha Raddatz on This Week.